albertnis/mq-display/README.md

 docker-compose up mosquitto
 ```

-Publish a basic retained message with the following:
+Publish a basic retained (i.e. no `duration`) message with the following:

 ```sh
 docker exec -t mosquitto mosquitto_pub -h localhost -t "virtual/screen/1" -m "{\"brightness\":\"100\",\"message\":\"Fun times\"}" -r
 ```

 Then go to `https://localhost:4000?host=localhost:9001`.

+# Caveats

+This application lives entirely in the browser.
+In this context, MQTT connections are done over websockets.
+This means that to serve MQ-Display over HTTPS, your server will need to be configured with TLS support wss:// protocol as opposed to ws://.